Kurashiki Okayama, Japan Travel Guide

 The region faces an occasional typhoon risk from the end of August to early October.
 These storms bring heavy rain and high winds, causing transportation disruptions.
 Monitor weather forecasts closely if traveling during this period.

-The rainy season (Tsuyu) runs from the Beginning of june to mid-July, defined by frequent, often heavy rainfall and high humidity.
+The rainy season (Tsuyu) runs from early June to mid-July, defined by frequent, often heavy precipitation and high humidity.
 Summers can be very hot with high humidity; stay hydrated, wear light clothing, and seek shade.

 Late March - Early May (Japanese Cherry blossoms), Late Oct - Late Nov (Autumn Foliage)